ricardoom/dominotrono/content/portfolio/native-bound-unbound.md

 projectClients: ['Dr. Estevan Rael Gálvez']
 projectCredits: []
 projectDate: '2021—2023'
-tags: ['Visual Design', 'Development', 'Figma', 'Branding', 'Design Systems']
+tags: ['Visual Design', 'Development', 'Figma', 'Branding', 'Design Systems', 'Project Management']
 weight: -14
 externalURL: ''
 projectDesc: 'From 2021 to early 2022, I acted as chief technical and creative advisor on the archival scholarly project called Native Bound Unbound.
 The objective of Native Bound-Unbound is to create a centralized digital repository centered on the lives of enslaved Indigenous people across the Americas.'